UCI-GDIM31/class-activities-Bjohnston07/README.md

 Line 28: An if statement to check if the space key is down AND the _isgrounded member variable is true Line 32: Sets the _isgrounded to false at the end of the if statement

+1. The cat and ball has a rigidbody and the goal has trigger on.
+2. I had ParticleSystem.Play() instead of _goalvfx.Play(), had to figure out to put the particle rather than the class

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727